vliz-be-opsci/rocrate-to-pages/README.md

 RELEASE_versioning: tag #by major tag or by release
 INCLUDE_draft: true #include draft release which is the latest commit on the main branch
 index_html: true #generate an index.html file for each rocrate
+draft_folder_name: draft #name of the folder for the draft release
 ```

 #### config.yml example 2